 Our Tying and Using Knots e-Lesson gives you the instructions in written steps, pictures and links to our UTube videos.
 The e-Lesson focuses on which knots to use for which jobs and why.
 The cost is less than $2 per knot.
-33 pages of valuable information for only $11.95.
+33 pages of valuable information.

 By far the best Docking Aid, has to be the FLIPP Line™.
 Everybody already has one so there is no cost, it is simple to learn and simple to use and works every time.
 You can use the FLIPP Line™ with the stay-aboard or step-off procedures.
 There isn’t enough room in this article to explain it, but it is covered in great detail over several pages in each of Doug’s Introductory Docking e-Lessons.

 Docking aids are just that.
 They are only aids to assist you in making docking easier.
 They don’t replace docking skills.

 It is most important to learn how your boat handles so that docking isn’t difficult, challenging, stressful or embarrassing.

 Take lessons from a Boat Pro the same as you would from a golf or tennis pro.
 Getting and practicing the right instruction will make docking much easier

 Get the right Docking lesson for your drive system, practice and your docking will be easier, and without difficulty, stress or embarrassment.